Gas safety in your home

 Before you allow work to start

 When your engineer arrives, ask to see their Gas Safe Register ID card before letting them start work.

-For managed building projects involving gas work, make sure your builder knows he is responsible for using only Gas Safe Registered tradesmen and is able to produce the required paperwork on completion.
+For managed building projects involving gas work, make sure your builder knows he is responsible for using only Gas Safe Registered tradespeople and is able to produce the required paperwork on completion.

 How to find Gas Safe registered engineers on MyBuilder